 Regular physical activity is another cornerstone of optimal testosterone production.

-The researchers assigned to a resistance training program for 4 weeks involving basic exercises for the largest body muscles.
+There was a study performed on 20 young men with no prior experience with strength training .
+The researchers assigned them to a resistance training program for 4 weeks involving basic exercises for the largest body muscles.

 Remember that overtraining will have the opposite effect, so you should combine weightlifting with proper rest, sleep, and dietary regime.